kcalvinroy/Blender-4-ArmorPaintLiveLink/README.md

-# Blender ArmorPaint Livelink
+# Blender 4x ArmorPaint Livelink

-*The project is not under active development, fix updates are made as soon as possible (please consider [donating](https://github.com/PiloeGAO/Blender-ArmorPaintLiveLink#Donation) for faster updates)*

-This addon is the current implementation of live link for [ArmorPaint](http://www.armorpaint.org) inside of Blender 2.8+
+This addon is the current implementation of live link for [ArmorPaint](http://www.armorpaint.org) inside of Blender 4.x

 ## Getting Started

 ### Prerequisites

 Download latest version of Blender (v.
-2.80 minimum) and ArmorPaint V0.8.
+4.0 minimum) and ArmorPaint V0.8.

 ### Installing